hammaazarok/kata-machine/README.md

 ### Ligma Farts
 Learn Intermediate Groundbreaking Massive Algorithms.
 Free Algorithm Research & Training System

-### If you have a suggestion
-make an issue and we will come up with the potential name.

 ### WARNING
 I have just started to add algorithms, so the number of supported algorithms is limited at the moment, but will grow fairly quick.